ion-bueno/pyspark-databricks-wind-prediction/README.md

-# Wind energy prediction with PySpark in Databricks
+# Wind energy prediction with PySpark